BitcoinUnlimited/BitcoinUnlimited/doc/opdatasigverify.md

 ## Reference Implementation

-Please refer to [this github commit](https://github.com/BitcoinUnlimited/BitcoinUnlimited/commit/1bf53307cab5d96076721ef5a238a63b03aca07d) for a complete implementation.
+Please refer to [this GitHub commit](https://github.com/BitcoinUnlimited/BitcoinUnlimited/commit/1bf53307cab5d96076721ef5a238a63b03aca07d) for a complete implementation.
 Implementation is in src/test/interpreter.{cpp,h} and unit tests are located at src/test/script_tests.cpp.

 The opcode implementation is short enough to include here:
 ```c++